bernskioldmedia/bm-wp-experience/README.md

 ### Users

 `bm_wpexp_allow_bm_author_index` - Define as `true` to allow indexing of agency users.
-`bm_wpexp_authors_whitelisted_domains` - Allows you to customize the array of domains where agency users are always allowed (our own websites).
+`bm_wpexp_authors_allowlisted_domains` - Allows you to customize the array of domains where agency users are always allowed (our own websites).
 `bm_wpexp_authors_email_domains` - Allows you to customize the array of email domains that designate agency users.